Sanjeev Gupta: Awards and recognition

-Controversies
+Legal problems

 Ties to Greensill Capital

-Following the 2021 collapse of Greensill Capital, Sanjeev Gupta has been under scrutiny for his ties to the failed company.
-The Financial Times noted in 2019 that Gupta's companies have been fueled by "opaque financing".
+Following the 2021 collapse of Greensill Capital, Gupta has been under scrutiny for his ties to the failed company, involving opaque financing and sales invoices that Greensill's administrator has been unable to verify.
 In April 2021, a Member of Parliament in the UK accused Gupta of running "a potential Ponzi scheme".
 Greensill Capital's bankruptcy administrator was unable to verify invoices underpinning certain loans to Gupta, with companies listed on the invoices denying that they had ever done business with Gupta.
+The collapse revealed that Greensill had lent £400m to companies owned or linked to Gupta, using the coronavirus large business interruption loan scheme (CLBILS), which benefited from an 80% government guarantee.

+In May 2022, the Serious Fraud Office (SFO) announced they were launching a criminal investigation into the Gupta Family Group Alliance (GFG) into suspected fraud linked to the collapse of Greensill Capital.
+This is ongoing.

+In April 2024, Grant Thornton, the administrators for Greensill, published a report revealing that they were still owed round $587.2m (£472m) from GFG Alliance.
+As of February 2025, Gupta's companies are still under investigation by the SFO, which "is investigating suspected fraud, fraudulent trading and money laundering in relation to the financing and conduct of the business of companies within the Gupta Family Group (GFG) Alliance, including its financing arrangements with Greensill Capital UK Ltd".

+Companies House prosecution

+In October 2024, Gupta was being prosecuted by Companies House for failing to file accounts for 76 companies listed in Britain, including Liberty Commodities.
+Gupta pled not guilty.

 Personal life

 Gupta's wife Nicola Crumpton is from Canvey Island, Essex, and was the treasurer of his company.
 Gupta had kept his relationship with Crumpton secret for seven years before they married in 2008, the family's first cross-cultural marriage.
-Gupta and Crumpton own Wyelands, a country house estate near Chepstow in Wales and have a residence in Sydney, Australia (Bomera, a 19th-century home in Potts Point).
 They have three children.